ChrisJonathan22/Activity-Tracker/README.md

 # Activity-Tracker

-This app will store activities and then it'll display each current day's activity data in a pie chart.
+This app will store activities which will then be display for each current day's activity data in a pie chart.